 When Isimbard Kingdom Brunel first unveiled Paddington Station, it was praised as a project far ahead of its time.
 150 years later, it remains synonymous with the pioneering and cutting edge.

-National train links, Crossrail, Heathrow Express and four underground lines create unrivalled transport connections.
+National train links, Elizabeth Line, Heathrow Express and four underground lines create unrivalled transport connections.
 Further still, Paddington is the only station in London that gives direct access to all mainland terminals in the capital.